thomasfitz24/unit-2-interactive-frontend/README.md

 **Usage:**

 - Type a city name and press Enter or click “Get Weather.”
-- The app will display the current weather including temperature, humidity, wind, sunrise, sunset, and description, along with a country flag.
+- The app will display:
+  - Current weather on the left (temperature, humidity, wind, sunrise, sunset, country flag, etc.)
-- A 5-day forecast shows daily temperatures (min/max), icons, and weather descriptions.
+  - A 5-day forecast on the right
-- An hourly forecast shows the next 12 time slots with temperature, icons, and weather descriptions.
+  - An hourly forecast (next 12 slots) below